 In 2015, Guam hosted qualifying games on the island for the first time.

-In May 2016, the United States Department of the Interior approved a $300,000 grant for decolonization education in Guam.
+In May 2016, Edward Alvarez stated at the United Nations Pacific Regional Seminar that the United States Department of the Interior approved a $300,000 grant for decolonization education.

-The Commission on Decolonization's May 2016 report indicated collaboration with the University of Guam and the Governor's Office to create educational materials.
+The Commission on Decolonization's May 2016 report stated they were working with academics from the University of Guam to create and approve educational materials.

-In early December 2016, the Commission on Decolonization scheduled a series of education sessions about Guam's relationship with the U.S.
+In early December 2016, the Commission on Decolonization scheduled a series of education sessions in various villages about Guam's relationship with the U.S. and self-determination options.

-In early 2016, a private hospital, the Guam Regional Medical City, opened in Guam.
+A private hospital, the Guam Regional Medical City, opened in early 2016.

-In 2018, the Guam national football team clinched their first FIFA World Cup Qualifying win.
+In 2018, the Guam national football team gained their first FIFA World Cup-qualifying win.

 As of 2019, the Guam men's national basketball team is the reigning champion of the Pacific Games Basketball Tournament.